Yashdhamija/Ecommerce/README.md

 (Note - You can not sign up as a administrator, we provide a set of administrator credentials for you below to unlock functionalities available exclusively to the admin user).

-# Sample credentials you can use
+# Sample credentials you can use Login

 #### User:
 qasim@gmail.com